U.S. military posture in South Korea unchanged

 Another U.S. official, speaking to Reuters on condition of anonymity, also confirmed that view and several U.S. officials said the military had not heightened the alert level for American forces stationed in South Korea.

-"We have not seen any change in North Korean behavior of a nature that would alarm us," Dempsey, the top U.S. military officer, was quoted as saying in Germany by American Forces Press.
+"We have not seen any change in North Korean behaviour of a nature that would alarm us," Dempsey, the top U.S. military officer, was quoted as saying in Germany by American Forces Press.

 North Korean state media hailed Kim's untested son as the "Great Successor" and Dempsey was said it was his expectation that Kim's son, Kim Jong-un "will be the successor."